SuperMarioOfficial/team_resources/README.md

 2. Passed entry level challenge HTB

-### Packer script to install Kali 2020 on Virtualbox
+### How to use Packer script to install Kali 2020 on Virtualbox
 - Download kali 2020
 - Perform a sha256 on the iso
   #### on linux